Women’s Health Insurance Coverage

 The ACA was initially designed so that individuals with very low incomes (< 138% of FPL) would qualify for Medicaid through an expansion of the program in all states, and that eligible uninsured individuals with incomes between 100-400% FPL would be able to receive subsidies in the form of tax credits if they purchased a plan through the Marketplace.

 - A 2012 Supreme Court ruling effectively made Medicaid expansion optional for states.
-As of September 2015, 30, states and the District of Columbia have expanded their state Medicaid programs but 20 states have not.
-As a result of these policy choices, it is estimated that 1.6 million uninsured women with incomes below poverty in 2014 who had been expected to qualify for Medicaid under the original design of ACA fall under the so-called “Medicaid coverage gap” (Figure 3).
-Nationally, these women account for 13% of uninsured women, and they are in the coverage gap because they do not meet pre-ACA Medicaid eligibility criteria, they live in one of the 20 states that are not expanding Medicaid under the ACA, and they have incomes below the threshold for premium tax credits (100% FPL) in the Marketplaces.
+As of January 2016, 31 states and the District of Columbia have decided to expand their state Medicaid programs but 19 states have not.
+As a result of these policy choices, it is estimated that 1.5 million uninsured women with incomes below poverty in 2014 who had been expected to qualify for Medicaid under the original design of ACA fall under the so-called “Medicaid coverage gap” (Figure 3).
+Nationally, these women account for 12% of uninsured women, and they are in the coverage gap because they do not meet pre-ACA Medicaid eligibility criteria, they live in one of the 19 states that are not expanding Medicaid under the ACA, and they have incomes below the threshold for premium tax credits (100% FPL) in the Marketplaces.

 - Undocumented individuals are also ineligible for Medicaid and are prohibited from purchasing insurance on the Marketplaces.
 An estimated 16% of uninsured adult women (2 million women) residing in the US are undocumented.